© DESIGNA 2024

 Vasco Branco, DCA Universidade de Aveiro PT

-• Organization
+• Organization + Contacts

-SCIENTIFIC COORDINATION
+SCIENTIFIC AND EXECUTIVE COORDINATION

 Francisco Paiva